 Verbal communication

-Verbal communication is the use of spoken language to exchange ideas and information.
-To communicate verbally is to use spoken words in real time, which is the most common form of communication.
+Verbal communication is the use of spoken words in real time, the most common form of communication.
 It includes conversations, presentations, meetings, phone calls, and live discussions.

 What makes verbal communication powerful is immediacy.
 Oral communication is especially effective for conveying emotional or sensitive messages due to its immediacy and nonverbal cues.
 You can adjust your words, clarify your point, and respond to feedback in real time.
 Tone conveys a great deal of information beyond the actual words spoken, adding emotional nuance and meaning.
 Tone, pacing, and confidence shape how your message lands just as much as the words themselves.